williamumboh/comp30026-2025/variants-tm.md

 $k$ of tapes and tape heads.
 The additional tapes are called *work tapes*.
 Initially, all work tapes are blank and their tape heads are at the start of the work tapes.
-The transition function of $M$ depends on the symbols under all tape heads, and moves all tape heads simultaneously.
+The transition function of $M$ depends on the current state and the symbols under all tape heads, and in a single step, writes to every tape and moves every tape head simultaneously.

 :::